gchq/stroom-content/source/support-scripts/clientArtefacts/linux/generic_stroom_feeder/README.md

 # Storage Imposts
   - Deployment size of approx 20K (for the script itself)
   - Temporary storage of up to 8.00GB for a period of 90 days (given failure of the Stroom System web service) within the configured queuing log directory (see later).
-These values are the default posture, if you need to change this, then edit `generic_stroom_feeder.sh` and change one or both of the **FAILED_RETENTION** and **FAILED_MAX**  environment variables
+These values are the default posture, if you need to change this, then edit `stroom_generic_feeder.sh` and change one or both of the **FAILED_RETENTION** and **FAILED_MAX**  environment variables

 # Prerequisites
 The capability generating the log files with event data can